supermihi/pytaglib/README.md

 ### Manual Compilation: General

-You can download or checkout the sources and compile manually:

-        pip install .
-        # if you want to run the unit tests, use these commands instead
-        # pip install '.[tests]'
-        # python -m pytest

-If you just want to create a binary wheel for your platform, use [build](https://github.com/pypa/build):
+To create a binary wheel for your platform, use any PEP-517 compatible build frontend.
+Example using [build](https://github.com/pypa/build):

-        pip install --upgrade build # ensure build is installed python -m build
+        python -m build

+or with uv:

+        uv build

 which will place the wheel inside the `dist` directory.